-The five pushbuttons (pictured below) on the DCM-2 customer interface panel are used for calibration.
-When pressing a pushbutton, pressure should be maintained until the "ACKNOWLEDGE" LED lights; this confirms receipt of the pushbutton command.
-See the Calibration section, beginning on page 45, for further explanation of the calibration procedures.
+The five pushbuttons (pictured below) on the DCM-3 customer interface panel are used for calibration.
+When pressing a pushbutton, pressure should be maintained until the "ACK" LED is lit; this confirms receipt of the pushbutton command.
+See the Configuration/Calibration section of this manual for further explanation of calibration procedures.